FLAVIYO/FLAVIYO/README.md

                     applications that can run on a variety of platforms.
 My knowledge of both front-end and back-end development allows me to create cohesive user experiences that seamlessly integrate with underlying systems.<br>
-                    In addition to my technical abilities, am a graduate with expertise in DevOps culture and i have a unique
+                    In addition to my technical abilities, am an Individual with expertise in DevOps Practicses and i have a unique
                     perspective on software development.
 I understand the importance of collaboration between development and operations teams, as well as the value of continuous integration and deployment practices.
 My mindset allows me to develop applications that are not only functional but also scalable, reliable, and easy to maintain.
-With my combination of technical and cultural knowledge, am a graduate with full stack and DevOps skills that is poised for success in a rapidly changing industry.
+With my combination of technical and cultural knowledge, am a CraftsMan with full stack and DevOps skills that is poised for success in a rapidly changing industry.
    </p>